Audio bit depth: Binary representation

 The resolution indicates the number of discrete values that can be represented over the range of analog values.
-The resolution of binary integers increases exponentially as the word length increases.
-Adding one bit doubles the resolution, adding two quadruples it and so on.
-The number of possible values that can be represented by an integer bit depth can be calculated by using 2n, where n is the bit depth.
+The resolution of binary integers increases exponentially as the word length increases: adding one bit doubles the resolution, adding two quadruples it, and so on.
+The number of possible values that an integer bit depth can represent can be calculated by using 2n, where n is the bit depth.
 Thus, a 16-bit system has a resolution of 65,536 (216) possible values.

 Integer PCM audio data is typically stored as signed numbers in two's complement format.

-Today, most audio file formats and digital audio workstations (DAWs) support PCM formats with samples represented by floating point numbers.
-Both the WAV file format and the AIFF file format support floating point representations.
-Unlike integers, whose bit pattern is a single series of bits, a floating point number is instead composed of separate fields whose mathematical relation forms a number.
-The most common standard is IEEE 754 which is composed of three fields: a sign bit which represents whether the number is positive or negative, an exponent and a mantissa which is raised by the exponent.
-The mantissa is expressed as a binary fraction in IEEE base-two floating point formats.
+Today, most audio file formats and digital audio workstations (DAWs) support PCM formats with samples represented by floating-point numbers.
+Both the WAV file format and the AIFF file format support floating-point representations.
+Unlike integers, whose bit pattern is a single series of bits, a floating-point number is instead composed of separate fields whose mathematical relation forms a number.
+The most common standard is IEEE 754, which is composed of three fields: a sign bit representing whether the number is positive or negative, a mantissa, and an exponent determining a power-of-two factor to scale the mantissa.
+The mantissa is expressed as a binary fraction in IEEE base-two floating-point formats.